erikayi/glowing-python-journey/README.md

 My task is to help bridge the gap by using Pandas to convert your employee records to the required format.

-(First, I used Python script to do all these tasks, but Pandas was much faster and comfortable in the job process.)
+(First, I used Python script to do all these tasks, but I ended up using Pandas because it was much faster and comfortable in the working process.)

 In my Jupyter notebook, my data includes: